Architecture, Interior Design

-The venue can accommodate three concurrent conventions and boasts Australia’s largest ballroom with an expansive view of the Sydney skyline across the harbour.
+The International Convention Centre can accommodate three concurrent conventions and boasts Australia’s largest ballroom with an expansive view of the Sydney skyline across the harbour.
+While most ballrooms are in the basement, the grand ballroom sits at the top of the building with a stunning 270 degree view of the Sydney skyline across the harbour.
 It also includes more than 70 meeting rooms, two theatres, a multipurpose event space, a media centre, VIP area and business suite.

+The design of the ICC Sydney Exhibition Centre has significantly increased the available exhibition space and meeting capacity to provide an asset capable of attracting the best conferences, exhibitions and events in the world.
 All the spaces can be operated simultaneously with massive back of house infrastructure which makes this possible including a commercial kitchen that serves both Convention and Exhibition buildings.

 The theatre also features unique views looking out over the city.
 The building reconnects visually with the Sydney CBD on all foyer levels, providing Sydney with three new living rooms from which to view the spectacular lights of the CBD.

 Three months after opening, ICC Sydney Theatre was listed in the prestigious Pollstar ‘World’s Top 50 Performing Theatres’.